OFFICIAL SECURITY BLOG

 May 20, 2013 | BY Adam Kujawa

 Before we get into malicious advertisements and Ad networks, let us talk about how and when you might come across a blocked advertisement.
-First, if you have been using Malwarebytes Anti-Malware PRO for a while, then you might have seen a notice. like the one above, appear while you were surfing legitimate web-sites.
-If you were confused or frightened by this, don’t worry, it doesn’t mean that the web-site you are on is malicious.
-What it means is that just the advertisements inserted into the web-site might be malicious.
+First, if you have been using Malwarebytes Anti-Malware Premium for a while, then you might have seen a notice, like the one above, appear while you were surfing what you believed to be a legitimate website.
+If you were confused or frightened by this, don’t worry, it doesn’t necessarily mean that the website you were on is malicious; rather the advertisements inserted into the webpage might have been.

 Take for example:

-What actually happened here is that while you navigated to CoolStuffFeed.com when the notice appeared, it was actually the advertisement provider used by CoolStuffFeed.com that is being blocked for malicious content.
-Malwarebytes detected the IP address of the Ad network and its association with malicious ads circulating through websites of its customers.
+What actually happened here is that while you navigated to CoolStuffFeed.com when the notice appeared, it was actually the advertisement provider used by CoolStuffFeed.com that is being blocked due to the association with malicious content.
+Malwarebytes detected the IP address of the Ad network as being involved with the distribution of malicious ads.
 Let us call the advertisement network “BadAd Network.”
 Therefore:

 Malicious code from Ad networks might be present in pop-ups or advertisement banners.
 When the banners attempt to load or the pop-up attempts to navigate to the malicious website, we block it before it has a chance to cause any damage to your system.

-Advertisements that not only look legitimate but also contain malicious code in an effort to infect systems with malware are known as a malvertisements.
-Cyber-criminals use malvertisements to try to spread their malware to a greater audience of users by submitting them to online advertisement networks that will show the malicious ad on numerous trusted websites.
-The ad networks are usually not aware of the cyber criminal’s intent and approve non-malicious ads submitted by the criminals initially.
-Once the ad is approved, however, the cyber criminals switch out the legitimate ad for the malicious one, right under the noses of the ad networks.
+Advertisements that not only look legitimate but also contain malicious code in an effort to infect systems are known as a Malvertisements.
+Cyber-criminals use Malvertisements to try to spread their malware to a greater audience of users by submitting malicious ads to online advertisement networks.
+The ad networks are usually not aware of the cyber criminal’s intent and approve non-malicious ads, initially submitted by the criminals.
+Once the ad is approved the cyber criminals switch out the legitimate ad for the malicious one, right under the noses of the ad networks.